newrelic/infrastructure-agent/README.md

 ## Documentation

-Documentation about overall architecture, components and workflows, is located under [the docs directory](docs).
+Find more documentation about the overall architecture, components, and workflows in [the docs directory](docs).

 ## Support